H&M is known for many things — trustworthy trends, sustainable styles, knockout collabs, and now bridal?

 “Working with innovative sustainable materials and ornate embellishment, the collection is a layering of references, shapes and textures topped off by intensely decorative accessories and deco-inspired bijoux,” says Ann-Sofie Johansson, Creative Advisor at H&M.

-Fluid silhouettes, arty kaftans, and sculpted skirts define this collection that colorfully blends the world of art and fashion, making the designs a sculptural centerpiece.
+Fluid silhouettes, arty kaftans, and sculpted skirts define this collection that colorfully blends the world of art and fashion, making the high end wedding dresses a sculptural centerpiece.
 Artistic prints feature marble drapings, trompe l’oeil paintings, and inspiration by the archival fashions of the exhibit, such as the liquid dress adorned with Botticelli’s Three Graces.

 “One of my favorite pieces from the collection is the mini asymmetric dress that was inspired by a painting by Gustave Moreau.
 I love the mix of a conscious, sustainable fabric and an old painting.
 It’s great to be able to have sustainable clothes that still look red carpet-ready,” Julia Restoin Roitfield, the face of the campaign, notes.